zth/graphql-query-test-mock/README.md

   data: Data,

   /**
+   * If you need to return GraphQL errors you can return an array of them here.
+Note that
+   * this is different to the "error" prop below, and this should be used whenever the
+   * GraphQL server would respond with a status 200, but have GraphQL errors.
+   */

+  graphqlErrors?: Array<Error>,

+  /**
    * If you want, you can return a custom error here that'll be thrown by the API if
    * you return a status like 401.
-Read more below.
+Note that this is *an error for the entire request*,
+   * not GraphQL errors.
+For returning GraphQL errors, see the "graphqlErrors" prop.
    */
   error?: Data,